 “He trusts you.”
 Lowering her hand onto her playing cards, Cadence took a drag and stared out the port window.
 “The dear lieutenant, I mean.”

 Wilhelm could feel the discomfort in the atmosphere.
 Cadence seemed to find home in it.

 “You, Derik, ‘milia, Klaus, Alwin, the good captain,” she continued, gathering the playing cards again. “‘And of course Gilbert.”
-She winked at the second lieutenant before her smile dipped slightly.
+She winked at the leutnant before her smile dipped slightly.
 “And… Nico too.”

 A brief spark of satisfaction beat in Wilhelm’s chest